-SL This course is designed to expose the student to the variety of public service employment opportunities

-2022-2023 Page | 114 +Denotes liberal arts - science course SL-service learning course and will allow the student an opportunity to experience the professional environment of public administration while learning in a workplace setting.
-Government agencies and non-profit, communitybased organizations will serve as partners in this course.
+SL This course is designed to expose the student to the variety of public service employment opportunities and will allow the student an opportunity to experience the professional environment of public administration while learning in a workplace setting.
+Government agencies and non-profit, community-based organizations will serve as partners in this course.